Visiting Grand Canyon During December 2023 Holidays

-Like other national parks, Grand Canyon has seen a dramatic increase in visitation over the last few years.
-The South Rim experiences crowded conditions during busy periods throughout the year, including spring break, summer, and holiday times during fall and winter.
-You can expect:
+Like many national parks, Grand Canyon has seen a dramatic increase in visitation.
+The South Rim experiences crowded conditions during busy periods, including spring break, summer, fall weekends and winter holidays.
+You can expect:.

 Long entrance station lines,